 I'm learning more as I get older (not sure about wiser) that whilst it's important to reflect on the past, it's not so good to dwell on the little things too much.
 Better to be a "warrior" than a "worrier".

 If anything, life is short.
 Notice that I did say learning.
 I've said it before and I'll repeat it again.
 I try to learn something new every day...

 Ok.
 Now that we're done with our philosophy lesson, I want to share one last holiday treat.
 Melting moments.

 Similar to the jam drops I made last week, these have retro written all over them!

-If you’re not familiar with them, it’s basically two shortbread biscuits that have a flavored buttercream sandwiched between them.
+If you're not familiar with them, melting moments are two shortbread biscuits that have a flavoured buttercream sandwiched between them.

 If you're a staunch traditionalist you may wish to use the more traditional passionfruit buttercream in this melting moments recipe.
 I think they look cute especially when they are dusted with icing sugar.

 It makes them look even more "Xmas-sy" (is that a word?!)